UPPMAX/HPC-python/docs/isolated.rst

 To use self-installed Python packages in a batch script, you also need to load the above mentioned modules and activate the environment.
 An example of this will follow later in the course.

+To see which Python packages you, yourself, has installed, you can use ``pip list --user`` while the environement you have installed the packages in are active.

 More info
 '''''''''